 - How quickly are you tempted to judge other people?
 Do you see your way as the only way, while looking down on other people who are different than you?

-Paul says over and over he is not living for himself, but he is living for Christ.
+Paul says over and over that he is not living for himself, but he is living for Christ.
 He knew who called him (1 Corinthians 1:1).
-This gives us another great test question.
+This perspective gives us another excellent test question.
 Has Christ called you?
-Are you living in accordance to His calling on your life?
+Are you living per His calling on your life?

-- Who are you living for?
-Is your main goal in life to make God’s name great or your own?
+- Who are you living for when you think about your life?
+Is your primary goal in life to make God’s name tremendous or your own?
 Whose identity means the most to you–who you are as a man in this world or who you are in Christ Jesus?

 - What is your purpose in Christ?
-Are you a slave to your job or does your job serve you so you can make God’s name great in your world?
+Are you a slave to your job or does your vocation serve you so you can make God’s name high in your world?
 Do you see your marriage more as an opportunity to give to your spouse or are you more concerned about what you are not getting?